EricVernie/IOTHUB/Readme.md

-To delete the demo execute the script:
+To delete the Azure Resources execute the script:
 ```json
 PS:>.\Clean.ps1 [RESOURCE GROUP NAME]
 ```